nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 `PostgresSQL <https://www.postgresql.org/>`_ using the third party `Psycopg v3 <https://www.psycopg.org>`_
 package.
 This code is tested with PostgreSQL versions 12, 13, 14, 15, 16, and 17.

-The :class:`~eventsourcing.sqlite.PostgresDatastore` class encapsulates a Postgres database and provides a connection pool.
+The :class:`~eventsourcing.postgres.PostgresDatastore` class encapsulates a Postgres database and provides a connection pool.

 .. code-block:: python